-The chemicals found in everyday household products can have a surprisingly large impact on egg quality and miscarriage risk.
+The chemicals found in certain types of plastic can have a surprisingly large impact on egg quality and miscarriage risk.
 Research suggests that common hormone-disrupting chemicals such as BPA and phthalates are particularly problematic.

-To minimize exposure to BPA, start by replacing any plastic food storage containers, cups, and water bottles with glass or stainless steel.
+To minimize exposure to BPA (and closely related chemicals), start by replacing plastic food storage containers, cups, and water bottles with glass or stainless steel.

 The best brands for glass food storage containers are Pyrex and Anchor Hocking .
 They are hard to break, less expensive than other brands, and the lids are easy to clean.
 (If you need a seal that will hold firmly during travel, Ikea’s glass containers are also good, although the seals make the lids more difficult to clean.)
 A stainless steel water bottle is also a good purchase.
 My favorite brand is Klean Kanteen.
 They are easy to clean, durable, leak-proof, and the insulated versions keep drinks hot or cold for many hours.
 Perhaps most importantly, they do not impart a metallic taste unlike some other brands.